nmcapule/oclz/README.md

 ### My Lazada item stocks does not update?

-As of Feb 2021, using the [update endpoint](https://open.lazada.com/doc/api.htm?spm=a2o9m.11193494.0.0.761f266b7z0ooD#/api?cid=5&path=/product/price_quantity/update) will not work if the item being update is `Inactive`.
+As of Feb 2021, using the [update endpoint](https://open.lazada.com/doc/api.htm?spm=a2o9m.11193494.0.0.761f266b7z0ooD#/api?cid=5&path=/product/price_quantity/update) sometimes will not work if the quantity is set to something lower than an arbitrary number.
+This number is of unknown origin.
+Real great Lazada.
+Real great.

-This behavior is not documented anywhere in the Lazada documentation.
-Pretty iffy API design imo.